 The aliens that rule the invasion are almost-human shaped creatures called Manos (Hands), who have very evolved hands with dozen of fingers.
 The Manos controlled the bugs, the Gurbos and the robot-men using huge electronic keyboards.

 But the Manos themselves where controlled by some kind of super-aliens called Ellos (They or Them), that are never seen in the whole story.

-The Salvo's group destroy the electronic device that produces the force field and that allows some bombs to reach the head quarters of the invasion.
+Salvo's group destroys the electronic device that produces the force field and that allows some bombs to reach the head quarters of the invasion.
 The group returns to Salvo's home to gather with his wife and daughter.
 After that, they received some mysterious radio broadcasts that give some instructions to go to "safe areas", free of the deadly snow.
-The followed the instructions, but everything was a ruse from the invaders to catch survivals and kill them.
+They followed the instructions, but everything was a ruse from the invaders to catch survivals and kill them.

 This is a bad short version of a 350-pages story.
 So it's missing a lot of important details, including the "negotiation" between the "northern countries" and the invaders.
 North America agrees to "let" to the invaders stay in the southern hemisphere, in exchange for their own survival.

 This story became a classic through the years, and it has been re-published several times.